617 Pearl Street, Pearl St. Apartment Complex

 Two hundred persons left Crook's hall Tuesday night with the firm conviction that

-"he Corner Store" was the best home talent play that has yet been presented in Culver.
+"The Corner Store" was the best home talent play that has yet been presented in Culver.

-W. O. Osborn, Bert Rector, Ernest Parr, Bessie Medbourn, Pearl ROckhill and Myrtie
+W. O. Osborn, Bert Rector, Ernest Parr, Bessie Medbourn, Pearl Rockhill and Myrtie

 Captain Noble of the academy